Best pond plants for dragonflies and damselflies:

 - Adult dragonfly or damselflies never fly far from water.

 - Dragonflies and damselflies can use waterlilies as a perch during mating as long as they remain out of the water.

-Dragonflies oviposit (lay) their eggs using pond plants as support:
+Dragonflies & damselflies oviposit (lay) their eggs using pond plants as support:

-- Once mating is complete the female will lower her ovipositor down into the water to release her eggs without allowing her entire body to get wet.
+- Once mating is complete the female will lower her ovipositor (tail) down into the water to release her eggs.
+She never allows her entire body to get wet.

 - Females lay their eggs back into the mud at the edge of the pond or into the water around the marginal pond plants or waterlilies.